gholt/python-brim/README.md

 This is the core project for Brim.Net Python-based applications.
-It provides some reusable utility code and provides brimd, a launcher offering ease of deployment of WSGI applications (currently just using the Eventlet WSGI server) and maintaining background daemons.
+It provides some reusable utility code and provides brimd, a launcher offering ease of deployment of WSGI applications (currently just using the Eventlet WSGI server), straight TCP and UDP socket applications, and maintaining background daemons.

 For more in-depth documentation see <http://gholt.github.com/brim/>.